intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/POST/Devices (MPPT) request.md

 # Devices
 ---

-### POST /devices/dataset/mppt request
+### POST /devices/dataset/mppt request and response

 [/devices/dataset/mppt](http:/api.endpoints.sundaya.cloud.goog/devices/dataset/mppt)

-The dataset example below shows data collected at a BTS site with 2 EPSolar MPPT Charge Controllers ('IT6415AD-01-001' and 'IT6415AD-01-002').
+The example below shows datasets collected at a BTS site with 2 EPSolar MPPT Charge Controllers ('IT6415AD-01-001' and 'IT6415AD-01-002').

 It shows two data samples for each MPPT Controller taken 10 seconds apart (IT6415AD-01-001 at **15:00.06** and IT6415AD-01-002 at **15:00.07**).